anyshake/observer/SECURITY.md

 When reporting an issue, where possible, please provide at least:

-* The commit version the issue was identified at
+- The commit version the issue was identified at
-* A proof of concept (plaintext; no binaries)
+- A proof of concept (plaintext; no binaries)
-* Steps to reproduce
+- Steps to reproduce
-* Your recommended remediation(s), if any.
+- Your recommended remediation(s), if any

 The AnyShake team is a volunteer-only effort, and may reach back out for clarification.